Wenlun-Zhang/LiSA/README.md

 ## Datasets

-The experiments are validated on four public real-word datasets: Cora, Amazon-Photo, PubMed, and FacebookPagePage, which can be downloaded through torch-geometric API.
+The experiments are validated on four public real-word datasets: Cora, Amazon-Photo, Amazon-Computers, PubMed, and FacebookPagePage, which can be downloaded through torch-geometric API.

 ## Citation